Background pattern

 • rapid and irregular heartbeat or a fainting spell that could be a symptom of a potentially life-threatening condition known as Torsades de Pointes,

-• muscle pain, joint pain, or stiffness,
+• muscle pain, pain or stiffness in the joints,

 • weakness, fatigue, fever,